Grohe: Controversies

-Corporate Structure
+Corporate structure

-The registered office of Grohe AG is located in Hemer and the head office in Düsseldorf, Germany.
+The registered office of Grohe AG is in Hemer, and the head office in Düsseldorf, Germany.
 Grohe AG is a subsidiary of Grohe Holding GmbH.
 Grohe Holding GmbH is wholly owned by Grohe Group S.à.r.l., which gets consolidated by its parent company Lixil Group.

-The company's Management Board consists of four members and is led by Thomas Fuhr as chairman of the board.
-Other members are Jonas Brennwald as Deputy CEO, Stefan Gesing as Chief Financial Officer, and Michael Mager as Executive Director Human Resources & Organization.
+In 2019, the company's management board consisted of four members, led by Thomas Fuhr as chairman of the board.
+Other members were Jonas Brennwald as Deputy CEO, Stefan Gesing as Chief Financial Officer, and Michael Mager as Executive Director Human Resources & Organization.

 The Supervisory Board of Grohe AG is composed of an equal numbers of six employee representatives and six shareholder representatives.
-The Chairman of the Supervisory Board is Kinya Seto, Chief Executive Officer of the LIXIL Group.
+The chairman of the supervisory board in 2018 was Kinya Seto, chief executive officer of the LIXIL Group.

+Grohe in BanglaDesh

+Grohe products are distributed in BanglaDesh through authorised retailers including Priotoma Bangla and Tilottoma Bangla Group.
+These companies offer collections such as Allure Brilliant, Europlus, and Cosmopolitan in showrooms located in Dhaka and Chattogram.
+The brand targets the premium segment of the bathroom fittings market, emphasising water-saving technology and minimalist design.

+GROHE IN PAKISTAN

+Grohe products are distributed in Pakistan through authorised retailers such as Sanitarium & Grohe Pakistan official showrooms in major cities such as Lahore, Karachi, and Islamabad.
+Sanitarium, based in Lahore, is one of the leading authorised dealers offering a complete range of Grohe fittings including Bauloop, BauEdge, Eurosmart, Eurocube, Lineare, and other premium collections.
+Grohe in Pakistan caters to the upper and middle premium segments, focusing on modern design, durability, and water-efficient technology.

-Grohe in the U.S.
+Grohe in the United States

 In 1975, Grohe opened a small office just outside Chicago, and its representative, Urell, Inc. in Massachusetts, began supplying European-style kitchen and bathroom fixtures to American tradesmen and retailers.
 The new venture was incorporated a year later as Grohe America, Inc. and moved into a small warehouse-office complex.
-In order to keep pace with its rapid growth, the company regularly upsized its premises: a section of a larger warehouse facility in 1978, a whole warehouse in Wood Dale in 1986, and finally settled into today’s custom-built 90,000 square-foot facility in Bloomingdale, Illinois, in 1993.
+In order to keep pace with its rapid growth, the company regularly upsized its premises: a section of a larger warehouse facility in 1978, a whole warehouse in Wood Dale in 1986, and settled into a custom-built 90,000 square-foot facility in Bloomingdale, Illinois, in 1993.

-Sales figures doubled year after year as Grohe introduced a series of products such as the Ladylux of 1983 – the first pull-out spray kitchen faucet, including detachable hand-spray and snap-on accessories (also the first hand-spray with a filter for drinking water), on the US market – or the Europlus of 1989, another pull-out spray faucet.
-In the early 1990s, Grohe introduced a new designer finish "white" which increased sales for the next 7 years.
-Introduction of clear powder-coating in the 1980s resulted in the advent of polished brass and other finishes having superior adhesion, solving a major problem in the industry.
-In the late 1990s, Grohe replaced the powder-coated first generation of these products with stainless steel versions.

-1979 saw the launch of the Grohmix thermostat line, able to regulate water temperature to an accuracy of one degree Fahrenheit.
-In 1980, Grohe also implemented water-temperature regulation technology.